fohebert/corset_pipeline/README.md

 # General Instructions Before Beginning #
 * Run all the scripts (i.e. job files) from the main directory
 * Begin by placing your read files into the 02_raw_data directory
-* The job files are formatted according to the KATAK cluster requirements from Laval University (IBIS), you can edit them to fit any other cluster.
+* The job files are formatted according to the KATAK cluster requirements from Laval University (IBIS), but you can edit them to fit any other cluster.<br>

+# 1. Read Trimming #